 If you have been denied Social Security disability benefits after reconsideration, you may request a disability hearing before an administrative law judge.
 Because the judge will not have prior knowledge of your case, it is critical that you are well prepared for the hearing.

-I am attorney Michael J. Joshi and I have experience representing people at Social Security disability benefits hearings.
+I am attorney Michael.
+J. Joshi, and I have experience representing people at Social Security disability benefits hearings.
 I understand the importance of gathering the medical evidence and other information you need in order to present a strong case at your hearing.
-Contact me at 913-428-0199 or toll free at 800-566-7492 to discuss your Kansas or Missouri Social Security disability case.
+Contact me at 913-428-0199 to discuss your Kansas or Missouri Social Security disability case.